IDme/IDmeSegmentedControl/README.md

 The project comes with multiple delegate methods that allow for the setting/unsetting and listening of interactions for one or multiple segments.

-A sample project is also included within this repository to delinate the usage of this class.
+A sample project is also included within this repository to delineate the usage of this class.

 ### Important Note
 This is an unfinished project and is offered *as is* for a proof of concept on how to execute this type of solution.